vpetro/introduction-to-graphx/README.md

-# introduction-to-graphx
-Slides for the talk
+Slides for the "Introduction to GraphX" talk